unibg-seclab/aesmix/README.md

    It represents our atomic unit of protection (i.e., when removing bits, we will operate at the level of mini-block removing all its bits).

  * **Macro-block**: a sequence of blocks.
-It allows extend- ing the application of block cipher on sequences of bits larger than individual blocks.
-In particular, our ap- proach operates mixing bits at the macro-block level, extending protection to work against attacks beyond the individual block.
+It allows extending the application of block cipher on sequences of bits larger than individual blocks.
+In particular, our approach operates mixing bits at the macro-block level, extending protection to work against attacks beyond the individual block.